 One additional point: If the presentation involves your business brand, incorporate the brand colors — typically a primary and secondary brand color — per your company's brand guidelines.
 This helps reinforce credibility and consistency.

-The impulse to "dazzle" your audience with clever slide transitions and intriguing sound effects should be checked at the door.
+The impulse to dazzle your audience with clever slide transitions and intriguing sound effects should be checked at the door.
 Building in these special effects is not just distracting, it also tends to slow the computer you're relying on to run your presentation.
-As the National Conference of State Legislatures recommends, "Focus on your message, not the technology."
+Your focus should be on conveying your message effectively, so only use those flashy elements when they help support that goal.

 Creating presentations can be fun and engaging, as long as you keep simplicity and the interests (and attention) of your audience in mind at all times.